top of page

 People cannot drive without training and testing, but they can ski any run as fast as they want without instruction or assessment.
 In serious crashes, it is sometimes assumed that no one was at fault, "it was just an accident".
 Maybe no one intends to cause a crash, but skiing out of control is something many skiers do because they do not know how to slow down.

 Most people learn from their family and friends or try to ski on their own.
 They assume it will be easy and expect to quickly be skiing bigger slopes.
 Their friends take them to slopes that are too difficult before they are ready.
 This creates a safety and growth problem with 81 percent not returning.
-The ones who do return usually have trouble controlling their speed because they see the goals as harder runs and going faster.
+The ones who do return usually have trouble controlling their speed because they see the goals as harder runs and the thrilling experience of going faster.

 Beginners need to know what to do before skiing, where to start, how to stop and turn, and how to tell when they are ready for the bigger hills.